HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 It will be interesting to see how the use of display-p3 color (other options exist, but this is the only one we found in the wild) changes over the next year or two.

 Because *wide color gamut* (WCG) is only the beginning.
-The TV and movie industry has already moved past P3 to an even wider gamut, rec2020; and also a wider range of lightness, from blinding reflections to deepest shadows. *High Dynamic Range* (HDR) has already arrived in the home, especially on games, streaming TV and movies.
+The TV and movie industry has already moved past P3 to an even wider gamut, [*Rec.
+2020*](https://en.wikipedia.org/wiki/Rec._2020); and also a wider range of lightness, from blinding reflections to deepest shadows. *High Dynamic Range* (HDR) has already arrived in the home, especially on games, streaming TV and movies.
 The web has a bunch of catching up to do.

 ## Gradients